realitytracing/Reality-Tracing-WIP/artifact-analyzed/trust-runaway-local-ends-and-human-clamps.md

 Friction has limits.

+Asymmetry exists.

+Asymmetry decays when detected.

+Detection time matters.

 Trust is a strategic clamp.

 Verification lowers paranoia cost.

 Humans are not inert mass.

-They are dynamic constraint agents.
+They are dynamic constraint agents operating on staggered cycles.

-Modeling without them produces exaggerated infinity.

-Designing systems that lower verification cost increases stable trust.

-Stable trust increases coordinated agency.

-Coordination under constraint is the alternative to both:

-- Collapse fatalism
-- Blind confidence
+Stability emerges not from universal vigilance, but from distributed, asynchronous, constraint-aware participation.

 We are not outside the system.

 We are part of its feedback.

-That fact is not a slogan.
+That is not rhetoric.

-It is a structural variable.
+It is structural.